By Mehmet Kurtkaya

 - 90 days visa-free: All EU countries (except Cyprus), Japan, South Korea, Switzerland, Norway, Iceland, Liechtenstein, Monaco, San Marino, and most Balkan countries

-- 60 days visa-free: Russia, Azerbaijan, Georgia, Belarus, Moldova, Ukraine, Kazakhstan
+- 30-90 days visa-free (please check exact days for your country): Russia, Azerbaijan, Georgia, Belarus, Moldova, Ukraine, Kazakhstan

 - Other visa-free countries: Brazil, Argentina, Chile, Mexico (90 days), Israel (90 days)

-Important: Visa-free entry is for tourism only.
+Important: Visa-free entry is for tourism only and not for official passports for many countries.
 You cannot work or study on a visa-free entry.

 Passport Requirements